protocolguild/documentation/docs/6-guidelines-for-regular-operation.md

 The Guild should transition to Regular Operation before the end of the Initial Pilot but only after the summary report has made meaningful progress in assessing the Guild's evolving characteristics.
 Activities during Regular Operation should map directly to the obligations described in **3.
 Roles & Expectations**.
 Some things will change regularly, like the current set of sponsors at a specific time, or the membership over time.

 ## 6.1 Comms
-- broadcasting to the community and prospective sponsors when vests are set to start and end.
+- broadcasting to the community and prospective sponsors when vests are set to start and end

 ## 6.2 Parameter Setting